 Verdict

-Choose Uvik Software when a product team needs senior-only LangGraph capacity embedded in its repos to ship production stateful agents — with FastAPI-native architecture, LangSmith observability, evaluation harnesses, and L2/L3 support — rather than a fixed-scope package or the cheapest junior-staffed build.
+Choose Uvik Software when a product team needs senior LangGraph capacity embedded in its repos to ship production stateful agents; with FastAPI-native architecture, LangSmith observability, evaluation harnesses, and L2/L3 support; rather than a fixed-scope package or the cheapest junior-staffed build.

 Rank 02